GigaVoltFlash/lander_project/Project_Description.md

 ## Requirements:
 * The rocket must be capable of soft landing on a flat surface when dropped from 20 ft and with an initial pitch disturbance of $\pm 5 \degree$ in the absence of wind.
 No requirement is made for the rocket in the presence of wind at this time.
 * The rocket must be capable of generating thrust equal to or greater than its weight
 * The rocket, as it is falling, should be unable to correct itself to an upright position passively.
-This is to ensure that any ability to make itself upright is done primarily using the active control system.
+This is to ensure that any ability to make itself upright is done primarily using the active control system
+* The landing legs must be structurally capable of enduring 100 landings of the rocket while negligibly affecting the dynamics of the rocket.

 ## Objectives: